 - Burn soy wax candles that are non-toxic.

 - Avoid cheap, plastic Pound Shop decoration, balloons and letting lanterns go.
+Especially avoid large, fake cobwebs “decorating” shrubs as they are harmful for wildlife, small birds and insects get tangled in it.

 - Get creative by upcycling what you have at home: make glass jar light holders and paint them, wrap pieces of rags around them, make natural confetti from fallen leaves, dress up scarecrows, yarn-web, make bedsheet ghosts from old sheets and of course reuse decoration you already have.